kurealnum/Mini-Workflows/README.md

 #### 1.5.
 If it's an algorithm:
 - Are you considering all possible data structures?

-- Could you have multiple options for different cases?
+- Are you running into an edge case?

 - Did you whiteboard it, and truly think through it?